runxel/GDL-sublime/README.md

 ### Auto completion + Snippets
 You may have to force the auto completion via <kbd>ctrl</kbd> + <kbd>space</kbd>.
 Also some Snippets are now on board.
 Try it out!
-Type in: `comline` and then press TAB.
+Type in: `comline` and then press <kbd>TAB ↹</kbd>.
 Voilá!
 There's a divider.
 `! ---------------------------------------------------------------------- !`